What happened at Deadspin this week felt kind of familiar to me, and to other radio people, I’ll bet.

 It doesn’t have to be new owners.
 It can be new bosses brought in by old owners.
 I know of a radio station where a new boss announced that he would curtail the amount of live sports the station was doing, because nobody was listening and they couldn’t sell it.
 This was before he’d bothered to look at the revenue figures, which proved that they could sell it, which in a non-measured market is all that matters.
 I know of another station with a specialty show that made money like there was a printer in the basement, but a new manager wanted to kill it because he couldn’t understand its appeal.
 Years ago, I got fired for the simple reason that a new boss wanted his people.
 That the new people were not as talented never entered his mind.

 Megan Greenwell wrote: “A metastasizing swath of media is controlled by private-equity vultures and capricious billionaires and other people who genuinely believe that they are rich because they are smart and that they are smart because they are rich, and that anyone less rich is by definition less smart.
 They know what they know, and they don’t need to know anything else.”
 [Italics mine.]
 But you don’t have to be rich, necessarily, to think this way.
 It’s enough to believe you’re smart because you have been told that you’re smart—even if it’s only yourself who has done the telling—and that anyone who isn’t you is less smart.
-And so you will, with eyes wide open, make decisions based on your own perceived smartness and discount the real-world evidence that is, and let me repeat this, right the fuck in front of you.
+And so you will, with eyes wide open, make decisions based on your own perceived smartness and discount the real-world evidence that is, and let me repeat this, right in front of you.

 TL, DR: so long, Deadspinners.
 You were awesome.
 A lot of us out here feel your pain, wish you well, and look forward to following you wherever you land.